 Classification of Hazardous Chemicals

 Classification is the starting point for hazard communication.
 The GHS is designed to be consistent and transparent.
-While not given a formal definition, GHS divides hazards into three major hazard groups - health, physical, and environmental.
+Although not given a formal definition, GHS divides hazards into three major hazard groups: health, physical and environmental.

 The HAZCOM 2012 pictograms were developed as a standard set of warning symbols to convey health, physical and environmental hazard information, assigned to a GHS hazard class and category.
 These pictograms will appear on all container labels.